 EXPLORE CAPE LOOKOUT NATIONAL SEASHORE

 Cape Lookout National Seashore offers an abundance of adventures that you cannot get on the mainland!
-This series of protected, undeveloped barrier islands offers 56 miles of gorgeous beaches and can only be reached by boat or ferry and offer few amenities.
+This series of protected, undeveloped barrier islands offers 56 miles of gorgeous beaches and can only be reached by boat or ferry ride and offer few amenities.

 Cape Lookout National Seashore is worth the visit whether you just have a few hours, or you have a few days We were able to enjoy both Shackleford Banks and Cape Lookout National Seashore in about four hours, although I wish we could have stayed longer!
 Swimming, sunbathing, shelling, fishing, boating, kayaking, climbing the lighthouse and even camping (in tents or in a rustic cabin) are all popular activities.